IN/0022/E - FUNDAMENTALS OF ELECTRONICS/E

 -to use spreadsheet and programs for numerical simulation.

-Operational Amplifiers (4,8E-3I).
 Characteristics.
 Closed loop operation.
 Inverting and non-inverting amplifier.
 Non-ideal effects: gain, bandwidth, input and output impedance, CMRR, slew rate, offsets, stability, power.
 Other applications: adder, differential amplifier, iv converter, integrator, differentiator.
 Theory of feedback amplifiers: basic topologies, ideal and practical situations, performance comparison.

-The course is available in e-learning: about two thirds as educational teaching (40 hours E), i.e. as a set of pre-packaged blocks, available and traceable in a dedicated e-learning platform; each block consists of video lessons and textual material; the remaining third (20 hours I) are activities involving the interaction of the student with the teacher or the virtual class tutor, using tools such as email, forums and virtual classroom / videoconferencing.
+The course is available in e-learning: about two-thirds as a set of pre-packaged blocks, available and traceable in a dedicated e-learning platform; each block consists of video lessons and textual material; the remaining third are activities involving the interaction of the student with the teacher or the virtual class tutor, using tools such as email, forums and virtual classroom / videoconferencing.

-The course is divided into 9 modules for a total of 31 lessons, in turn divided into teaching units lasting about 20 minutes each.
+The course is divided into 9 modules, each consisting of teaching units lasting about 20 minutes.
 Each teaching unit is organized functionally to the specific educational goal and is formed by the recording of the lesson with the support of slides and textual material.

 Verification of learning